Entrectinib

 Entrectinib, sold under the brand name Rozlytrek, is an anti-cancer medication used to treat ROS1-positive non-small cell lung cancer and NTRK fusion-positive solid tumors.
 It is a selective tyrosine kinase inhibitor (TKI), of the tropomyosin receptor kinases (TRK) A, B and C, C-ros oncogene 1 (ROS1) and anaplastic lymphoma kinase (ALK).

 The most common side effects include tiredness, constipation, dysgeusia (taste disturbances), edema (swelling with fluid retention), dizziness, diarrhea, nausea (feeling sick), dysesthesia (unpleasant and abnormal feeling when touched), dyspnea (difficulty breathing), anemia (low red blood cell count), increased weight, increased blood creatinine (possible sign of kidney problems), pain, cognitive disorders (problems with ability to think, learn and remember), vomiting, cough, and fever.

-It was approved for medical use in the United States in August 2019, in Australia in May 2020, and in the European Union in July 2020.
+It was approved for medical use in Japan in June 2019, in the United States in August 2019, in Australia in May 2020, in the European Union in July 2020, and in China in July 2022.

 Medical uses

 In the US, entrectinib is indicated to treat patients whose cancers are ROS1-positive (have a specific genetic feature (biomarker)).
 It is to be used in those with solid tumors that: